Tetrameric protein

 A tetrameric protein is a protein with a quaternary structure of four subunits (tetrameric).
 Homotetramers have four identical subunits (such as glutathione S-transferase), and heterotetramers are complexes of different subunits.
 A tetramer can be assembled as dimer of dimers with two homodimer subunits (such as sorbitol dehydrogenase), or two heterodimer subunits (such as hemoglobin).

 Subunit interactions in tetramers

 The interactions between subunits forming a tetramer is primarily determined by non covalent interaction.
 Hydrophobic effects, hydrogen bonds and electrostatic interactions are the primary sources for this binding process between subunits.
-For homotetrameric proteins such as Sorbitol dehydrogenase (SDH), the structure is believed to have evolved going from a monomeric to a dimeric and finally a tetrameric structure in evolution.
+For homotetrameric proteins such as sorbitol dehydrogenase (SDH), the structure is believed to have evolved going from a monomeric to a dimeric and finally a tetrameric structure in evolution.
 The binding process in SDH and many other tetrameric enzymes can be described by the gain in free energy which can be determined from the rate of association and dissociation.

-The following image shows the assembly of the four subunits (A,B,C and D) in SDH.
+The above image shows the assembly of the four subunits (A,B,C and D) in SDH.